 It is also ideal for parents that feel comfortable not having the car readily available to them should the day go sideways.
 Full disclosure: It took me a while to get to that point.
 However, my boys are now teens, and they could go by themselves and enjoy the day without me tagging along.
 Heck, in a few years, they might even be able to drive one of these yellow buses for a summer job!

-If you still need to a child pack carrier, you can bring it with you but you will need to keep it on your lap.
+If you still need a child pack carrier, you can bring it with you but you will need to keep it on your lap.
 Leave the strollers at home, as there isn’t sufficient space for these larger items on the bus.
 They can accommodate collapsible wheelchairs, but you need to arrange that in advance.
 Unfortunately, your four-legged fur babies can’t hop on, but certified service animals can.

-9. Love and Support Local Entrepreneurs
+Reason Nine: Love and Support Local Entrepreneurs.

 I thoroughly enjoyed being a guest and not the guide on this particular day.
 It was a pleasure to sit back, enjoy the views and not worry about “racing to the place” for a parking spot.
 I only wish they had more yellow school buses for everyone to Hop On!

-What Will It Cost?
+What Will it Cost?

 Thank you to Tyler and Hop On Banff for hosting me.
 All words and opinions are my own.